-In Mozambique, Diakonia works through organizations, forums, platforms and networks of national outreach present in the eleven provinces of the country.
+In Mozambique, Diakonia works through organizations, forums, platforms and networks present in the eleven provinces of the country, as well as with provincial and district partner organizations.

 Read more about our work in Mozambique